NQCD/NQCDynamics.jl/docs/src/initialconditions/samplingmethods/metropolishastings.md

 ## Legacy version

-Prior to the use of [`AdvancedMH.jl`](https://github.com/TuringLang/AdvancedMH.jl) an alternative version of the algorithm was implemented that works for both classical and ring polymer systems.
+Prior to the use of [`AdvancedMH.jl`](https://github.com/TuringLang/AdvancedMH.jl), an alternative version of the algorithm was implemented that works for both classical and ring polymer systems.
 This is currently still included in the code but should be regarded as deprecated and will likely be removed/combined with the [`AdvancedMH.jl`](https://github.com/TuringLang/AdvancedMH.jl) version.

-Here we use the legacy version to obtain a thermal distribution in a simple model system.
+Here, we use the legacy version to obtain a thermal distribution in a simple model system.

 ```@setup monte